 Q: Do the residents have input into the program?

 A: We have a great training program and are always looking at ways to improve it.
-Opinions from the residents are welcome directly or anonymously, and are always taken seriously.
-Monthly, the chief resident meets with the residents in a forum to discuss active issues in all areas of the program and solicit input into the resolution of these issues.
-Residents are an integral part of our program evaluation/education committee where major programmatic changes and development take place.
-Residents are also members of all key committees within the department.
-There are these formal lines of communication, but primarily we rely on open dialogue between faculty, residents, and support staff.
+Opinions from the residents are welcomed directly or anonymously and are always taken seriously.
+Monthly, the chief resident meets with the residents in a protected resident-only forum to discuss active issues in all areas of the program and solicit input into the resolution of these issues.
+Additionally, the chief resident organizes Task Forces for selected units that are joint attending-resident enterprises with a goal of making recommendations to those units for improvement.
+Residents are also an integral part of our program evaluation/education committee where major programmatic changes and development take place.
+Residents are not only a part of residency-specific committees, but are also members of many departmental committees.
+These formal lines of communication help to ensure that the resident perspective is heard, but we also encourage open dialogue between faculty, residents, and support staff for real-time improvement and QI efforts.

 Q: Where do residents come from and where do they go?

-A: Our residents have come from great medical schools from across the country.
-The point of training is to become employable.
+A: Part of our residency program’s job is to make you employable!
 Often applicants ask how competitive they will be at the end of residency, whether they are entering practice or a fellowship.
-The best way to answer this is by proven track record.
+The best way to answer this is by our proven track record.
 On average over the years, 50% of our residents enter primary care and 35% go on to pediatric fellowships, and approximately 15% become pediatric hospitalists.
-Of those who enter primary care, many join established practices, large and small, within Maine and throughout the country, and often become leaders in their local communities.
+Of those who enter primary care, many join established practices, large and small, within Maine and throughout the country, often becoming leaders in their local communities.
 Our residents enter competitive specialties regularly and generally match with the top one or two programs of their choice.

-Please see Alumni & Fellowship Placements for specific positions and locations where our recent graduates have gone after training, including a list of fellowships that our residents have been accepted into.
+Please see Alumni & Fellowship Placements for specific positions and locations where our recent graduates have gone after training, including a list of our resident fellowship placements.

 Q: Will I be doing much teaching or supervising?